Bernardo-G-Cunha/Bernardo-G-Cunha.github.io/index.md

 ### Customer Churn Analysis

-End-to-end churn analysis project with predictive modeling, business recommendations, and an interactive dashboard.
+End-to-end churn analysis project with business recommendations and an interactive dashboard.

 ### A/B Test Conversion Analysis